 - Blue Wild Indigo can be planted in sun or shade and will provide a beautiful contrast to your favorite white blooms.

-For a blue ground cover, try the Creeping Phlox Emerald Blue.
+- For a blue ground cover, try the Creeping Phlox Emerald Blue.
 This favorite perennial is easy-to-grow and fast-spreading, making it a hardy blue statement in any garden.

-For a blue climber, try the Passion Flower Vine.
+- For a blue climber, try the Passion Flower Vine.
 It’s wonderfully unique blooms are white with blue highlights – perfect for winding around trellises and a fast-grower.

 Try planting several blue Spring Bulbs for a unique, dramatic statement in a sunny part of the garden.

-The Starflower Bulbs Queen Fabiola bloom a rich, deep blue and are named after Belgium’s Queen.
+- The Starflower Bulbs Queen Fabiola bloom a rich, deep blue and are named after Belgium’s Queen.
 Try planting these bulbs among low-growing plants, so the stunning flowers poke up through the foliage.

-The Semi-Dinnerplate Dahlia Blue Boy is a favorite for its large, full blue blooms and tall foliage.
-The Gladiolus Bulbs Nori
+- The Semi-Dinnerplate Dahlia Blue Boy is a favorite for its large, full blue blooms and tall foliage.

-provide wonderful splashes of blue and do not take up much room in the garden – perfect for tucking in with other colors.
+- The Gladiolus Bulbs Nori and Blue Moon Mix provide wonderful splashes of blue and do not take up much room in the garden – perfect for tucking in with other colors.

 Try planting an all-blue wildflower meadow for a cool, relaxing statement.

 - Baby Blue Eyes is a beloved, quick-blooming annual that will make a lovely statement in any sunny area.

-Try planting Morning Glories along a fence for a quick-blooming, bright statement of blue.
+- Try planting Morning Glories along a fence for a quick-blooming, bright statement of blue.